Peat-free hub for industry

 What the RHS is doing

 The largest peat-free research project globally, the RHS Transition to Peat-Free fellowship is developing solutions to help the horticultural industry sustainably transition away from peat.
-This five-year collaborative project brings together government, growers and growing media manufacturers to research sustainable alternatives to peat in large-scale commercial settings.
-The project is led by dedicated research fellow Dr Raghavendra Prasad and includes events and resources for professional growers.
+This collaborative project brings together government, growers and growing media manufacturers to research sustainable alternatives to peat in large-scale commercial settings.
+Led by dedicated research fellows Dr Raghavendra Prasad from 2022-2025 and Dr Yusra Zireeni from 2026, the project includes events and resources for professional growers.

 RHS peat policy

 Peatlands are the world’s largest terrestrial carbon store and provide valuable ecosystems for wildlife.
-We share the concerns about the damage peat extraction does to our natural environment and will continue to push for the end of peat use in horticulture.
+We share the concerns about the damage peat extraction does to our natural environment and will continue to push for the end of peat use in horticulture, including through our peat-free petition calling on Government to introduce legislation banning the sale of horticultural peat in the UK.

 Bogs not bags